Elio-Rico/webpage/content/publication/distressed-mortgages/index.md

 publication: ""
 publication_short: ""

 abstract: "In this project, we investigate mortgages under distress.
 Using bank-level loan data from Ireland, we describe mortgage holders that are most likely to engage via a Standard Financial Statement (SFS) as part of the Mortgage Arrears Resolution Process (MARP).
 For this, we use state-of-the-art machine learning tools.
-Finally, we tune a machine learning model to predict the probability of distress for a given loan."
+Finally, we tune a machine learning model to predict the probability of distress for a given loan. <br> <br> Presented at: <br> - Seminar Day, Central Bank of Ireland (2022)
+ <br> - Economics Research Seminar, Central Bank of Ireland (2023)"

 # Summary.
 An optional shortened abstract.